Confused by all these new laws and what makes an AR-15 “featureless” so you might not have to register it as an assault weapon (AW)?

 Featureless & Best New Bullet Buttons

 - You can avoid registering as an assault weapon if it no longer meets the requirements…aka a “featureless” build.
 Find out how to do that after this law section.

 - You should also be able to keep the evil features and not register if you adhere to the new definition of “fixed magazine”…aka use one of the new bullet buttons that require disassembly of the action such as the Patriot Mag Release and the ARMagLock.

-- I haven’t tried them out yet but I’d like to wait and see what happens to the laws near the end of 2017.
+- If I had to choose one right now I’m leaning towards the Patriot Mag…but I’d like to wait and see what happens to the laws near the end of 2017.
 Since you have until Jan 1, 2018 to register or put on the new kind of bullet button.